 Saying “no” may be the most challenging thing for you to do as a leader.
 There are always valuable things you can do with your time.
 There are multiple requests for your time.
 So first, you must recognize that.
 Second, commit to assessing your decisions regarding how they align with your Weekly Big 3 and your quarterly and annual goals.
 Leverage those to decide if the request is made of you is worth investing your time and effort.
 And consider not only the time committed for the meeting or activity but any pre and post-work it could create for you.
 Does it fit into your schedule for that week?
 And, can you delegate the task to a direct report or someone else in your organization?

 It is possible to stop feeling overwhelmed at work.
-To be successful requires delegation, practiced efficiency, and making hard decisions on your commitments.
+Success requires delegation, practicing efficiency, and making hard decisions on your commitments.
 It’s not always easy to do.
 I can help you get started.
 Schedule a consulting call today!